Writing a Resume

 Consider if and how this information is relevant to the organization and the position.
 For example, if you’ve volunteered for a community organization and you’re targeting a not-for-profit employer, listing your experience can show you have applicable interests.

-List only those skills relevant to the job for which you’re applying.
+List only skills relevant to the job for which you’re applying.
+These may include:

-- List language skills with qualifiers: literate, conversational, proficient, fluent.
+- Language skills with qualifiers: literate, conversational, proficient, fluent.

-- List computer skills in regard to specific applications.
+- Computer skills in regard to specific applications such as Microsoft Word, PowerPoint, or Outlook.
 List proficiency level when applicable.

-- List computer languages and software specific to the industry.
+- Computer languages and software specific to the industry